riverford/recipe-search-tech-test/README.md

 You can spend as long or as little as you would like on the test, it does not have to be perfect!
 I think anywhere from 2-6 hours would be appropriate.

-Please host the program source on github.com (e.g by forking this repo), gitlab.com or provide a link to a zip file on google drive, and reply to the person who originally sent you the test to provide them the relevant links.
+Please host the program source on github.com (e.g by forking this repo), gitlab.com or provide a link to a zip file on google drive, and let us know you've done it by sending a link to danielstone@riverford.co.uk and katherinerowlinson@riverford.co.uk.

 Good luck!